jjvanzon/JJs-Reference-Architecture/apis.md

 `NHibernate` is used in some projects, because an employer favored it, and some other projects joined the club.

-It might be hidden behind abstractions using [`JJ.Framework.Data.NHibernate`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.NHibernate) and through [repository interfaces](patterns.md#repository).
+`NHibernate` might be hidden behind abstractions using [`JJ.Framework.Data.NHibernate`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.NHibernate) and through [repository interfaces](patterns.md#repository).

 ### ORM

 An `ORM` aims to make it easier to focus on the logic around an entity model, while saving things to a database is pretty much done for you.

-Here follow some issues you could encounter while using one, and some suggestions for resolving them.
+Here follow some issues you could encounter while using an `ORM`, and some suggestions for dealing with it.

-This information was gathered while building experience with `NHibernate`.
-Also having experienced `NPersist`, it might be possible that the `Entity Framework` has similar issues, due to how `ORM's` seem to work.
+This information was gathered from experience built up with `NHibernate`.
+Also having experienced `NPersist`, it might be possible that the `Entity Framework` has similar issues, due to how `ORM's` work.

 #### Generic Interfaces